AveePB/Algorithms-and-Data-Structures/leetcode/readme.txt

 These are ready to paste solutions for leetcode problems.
+These solutions are created in unique form.Leetcode forces us to put code in the class "Solution".